 After you register a server, you can see it in the Registered Servers screen on the File Servers page.
 However, the server is not yet ready for backup.
 You need to create a backup set to back up the server.
 A backup set comprises of the content rule and backup policy.

 Before you begin configuring the server, ensure that you go through this checklist:

 - Ensure that your server meets the system requirements for file server backups.

-- The Hybrid Workloads agent interacts with Volume Shadow Copy Service to backup your data.
+- For Windows File servers, the Hybrid Workloads agent interacts with Volume Shadow Copy Service to backup your data.
 Druva recommends that you use the Microsoft Native VSS provider to back up your data.
 If you use a third-party VSS provider, you must configure the Hybrid Workloads agent to recognize this third-party VSS provider.
 For more information, see Configure Hybrid Workloads agent to recognize a VSS provider.

-- The Hybrid Workloads agent performs a live file and folder scan.
+- For Linux File Servers, the Hybrid Workloads agent performs a live file and folder scan.

 - Ensure that the Local System Account has read and write permissions for all the files and folders you configure for backup.